ROBERT L. MILLET

 Sources: National Geographic Society, Smithsonian Institute, numerous scientists, etc.

-3) Joseph Smith was ignorant and uneducated that led to his numerous misinterpretations of the Holy Bible.
+3) Joseph Smith was uneducated that led to his numerous misinterpretations of the Holy Bible.

 No Man Knows My History, page 168: His own lack of formal schooling had had always felt as a frustration, since the New England reverence for education permeated every village in which he had lived.